jjvanzon/JJs-Reference-Architecture/api.md

 ### OneToManyRelationship

-Inverse property management means for instance that if a parent property is set: `product.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.
+*Inverse property management* means that if a parent property is set: `product.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.

-The classes [`ManyToOneRelationship`](https://www.nuget.org/packages/JJ.Framework.Business) and [`OneToManyRelationship`](https://www.nuget.org/packages/JJ.Framework.Business) can keep bidirectional relationships in sync more or less automatically, which you then use in your models (rich, entity, API or otherwise).
+The classes [`ManyToOneRelationship`](https://www.nuget.org/packages/JJ.Framework.Business) and [`OneToManyRelationship`](https://www.nuget.org/packages/JJ.Framework.Business) can keep bidirectional relationships in sync more or less automatically, which can then be used in your models (rich, entity, API or otherwise).
 More or less: You would still have to program classes that derive from `ManyToOneRelationship` and `OneToManyRelationship` and use them a certain way, but the result would be in a navigation property and collection property whose ends will be kept in sync.

-Package and code examples available on NuGet [here](https://www.nuget.org/packages/JJ.Framework.Business).
+Package and code examples available on [NuGet](https://www.nuget.org/packages/JJ.Framework.Business).

 There might be other ways to do this. [`Entity Framework`](#entity-framework) might do it automatically. [`NHibernate`](#nhibernate) does not appear to do it for us.
 A [`LinkTo`](patterns.md#linkto) pattern might be used in certain projects.
 Or hand-writing the syncing code.